themosis/documentation/views.md

 View::composer('pages.home', 'MyComposerClass@add');
 ```

 You can omit the method name when using a class instance as your composer.
-By default, the API is looking after a `compose` then a `create` method if the first do not exists.
+By default, the API is looking after a `compose` then a `create` method if the first one do not exists.

 ```php
 // Omit the method name.